Safety, Security, Health and Environment

 Following these incidents occurred in 2022, the Company strengthened our safety oversight of these assets by accelerating the closing of SSHE improvement gaps, communicating closely and enforcing strict measures to prevent the reoccurrence of such incidents.
 (Details on the number of personal incidents are shown in Health and Safety Performance Data.)

-The results of incidents investigation showed that the main root causes were related to human factors, risk assessment and inadequate supervision onsite including inadequate communication of hazards and risks to workers.
-PTTEP put more focus on human factors and still maintains high safety standard and provides action plans by emphasizing on the safety leadership of the frontline supervisors to manage and communicate hazards and risks at site and promoting workforce's SSHE knowledge and competency.
+The investigation results of the incident showed that the main root causes were human factors, risk assessment, and inadequate supervision onsite, including inadequate communication of hazards and risks to workers.
+PTTEP focuses more on human factors, maintains high SSHE standards, and provides action plans by emphasizing the safety leadership of the frontline supervisors to manage and communicate hazards and risks at the site and promote the SSHE knowledge and competency of the workforce.
 These are to ensure that employees and contractors will be able to work safely.

-PTTEP has set safety targets for Motor Vehicle Incidents and Marine Vessel Incidents.
-Awareness on transportation incident prevention is promoted for all PTTEP transportation activities, including the Company's and contractors' vehicles and vessels, to ensure all workers will not face incidents and work safely.
+PTTEP has established SSHE targets for motor vehicle and marine vessel incidents.
+Awareness of transportation incident prevention is promoted for all PTTEP transportation activities, including the Company's and contractors' vehicles and vessels, to guarantee that no incidents will occur and that all workers will work safely.
 In 2022, there was one motor vehicle accident occurred.
 This accident, therefore, led to the revision of the Company's safety control measures at both internal and external training centers, even if it was identified as low risk.
 However, no vessel accident was reported for four consecutive years.
 (Details of the transportation-related accidents are shown in Health and Safety Performance Data.)

-PTTEP has continuously improved SSHE Contractor Management to ensure that all suppliers and contractors can work and return home safely.
-The Company had established a long history of the annual SSHE Forum that brings together suppliers and contractors to demonstrate PTTEP's strong commitment to improving Safety, Security, Health and Environment and in achieving Target Zero.
+PTTEP has continuously improved SSHE contractor management to ensure that all suppliers and contractors can work and return home safely.
+The Company has established a long history of the annual SSHE Forum that brings together suppliers and contractors to demonstrate PTTEP's strong commitment to improving SSHE and achieving Target Zero.

-However, due to the COVID-19 pandemic in 2022, PTTEP arranged a virtual meeting in order to follow the control of Ministry of Health instead.
-For subgroup meeting, they were organized with tailored content for each target group of contractors by the units directly dealing with contractors via virtual meeting as well.
-In addition, we continued to recognize and award contractors with good safety performance by maintaining our CEO's SSHE Performance Excellence Award recognition program.
+However, due to the COVID-19 pandemic in 2022, PTTEP arranged a virtual meeting to follow the control of the Ministry of Public Health instead.
+For subgroup meetings, they were organized with tailored content for each target group of contractors by the units directly dealing with contractors via virtual meetings.
+In addition, we continued to recognize and award contractors with good safety performance by maintaining our CEO's SSHE Performance Excellence Award and Recognition Program.

 PTTEP also provides guidance on health risk assessment to our contractors, to ensure that their occupational health risk assessment is on par with PTTEP's.
 The results are communicated to relevant parties and support the formulation of a risk mitigation plan to lower risks to an acceptable level.
 Such will improve our employees and contractors' health.
 The health risk factors which were considered include physical, biological, chemical, ergonomic, and psychological hazards.